 Understand the genetic and statistic principles that enable responsible animal breeding.
 Learn how to set up a breeding programme and apply genetic models and tools to predict the breeding value.
-Subscribe to this free online course now.
+Subscribe to this online course now.

 Professional Certificate Programme: Animal Breeding and Genetics

 This course is part of the Professional Certificate Programme Animal Breeding and Genetics.
 Join the other course in the programme, Evaluating Animal Breeding Programmes, and advance your career as a breeder.